 I recently read Daniel H. Pink’s book ‘To Sell is Human’.
 It was written in 2013, but I’ve only just discovered it.
 One of the many things I really enjoyed about the book is the section on how to pitch ideas.
-It’s something we all have to do, no matter what our role, so it’s important that we master how to do it well.
+It’s something we all have to do, no matter what our role, so we must master how to do it well.

 One of the techniques he outlined was the approach developed by Pixar Animations, which is a way of encapsulating your pitch into 6 sentences.
 I guess it’s a version of the short, sharp Elevator Pitch, but instead uses the time-honoured principles of the classic three act storytelling structure - beginning, middle and end.
 This is the format.